 More than 60% of employees in the restaurant industry leave their job within one year.
 This means your restaurant must be prepared for a high turnover rate.

-One way you can ensure that your business is always ready to see new faces is to develop a POS tutorial and training process.
+One way you can ensure that your business is always ready to see new faces is to develop a tablet POS tutorial and training process.

 1. Rely on Your Seasoned Staff

 Who better to carry out a POS tutorial than your seasoned servers?
-Having experienced servers train new employees on how to utilize your POS system can speed up the learning process.
+Having experienced servers train new employees on how to utilize your tablet POS system can speed up the learning process.
 They are able to answer questions and prepare new employees for any situation that may be thrown at them.

 You may want to reward these servers for lending a helping hand.
 For example, give them a pin or a special uniform to wear to designate their high level of expertise.
 This kind of public recognition can boost employee morale.